-Most enterococci (excluding E. faecium) are susceptible to ampicillin and will have zone of inhibition of annular radius ≥ 4 mm and a diffuse edge around an ampicillin 5 μg disc.
-The corresponding MIC for these isolates is ≤ 4 mg/L.
+Most enterococci (excluding Enterococcus faecium) are susceptible to ampicillin and will have a zone of inhibition of annular radius ≥ 4 mm and a diffuse edge around an ampicillin 5 μg disc.
+The corresponding MIC for these isolates is ≤ 4 mg/L (Table 11.1.a).

-The appearance, in recent years, of rare β‑lactamase producing isolates of Enterococcus faecalis makes it essential that CDS Users assiduously adhere to the protocol for testing ampicillin 5 μg against enterococci.
-The reference strain, E. faecalis POW 1994, has a zone of inhibition with a hazy edge around ampicillin 5 μg (Plate 13.1.A). β‑Lactamase producing strains give a sharp edged zone of inhibition around ampicillin 5 μg (Plate 13.1.B).
+The occurrence of rare β‑lactamase producing isolates of Enterococcus faecalis makes it essential that CDS Users assiduously adhere to the protocol for testing ampicillin 5 μg against enterococci.
+The reference strain, Enterococcus faecalis ATCC 29212, has a zone of inhibition of > 4 mm with a hazy edge around ampicillin 5 μg (Plate 12.1.A). β‑lactamase producing strains give a sharp edged zone of inhibition around ampicillin 5 μg (Plate 12.1.B).

 NOTE: β-Lactamase producing isolates may have an inhibitory zone > 4 mm in annular radius, but will still have a sharp edge to the zone.
 Perform a nitrocefin‑based test to confirm the presence of β-lactamase and report the isolate resistant to ampicillin if β‑lactamase is detected.